 Source: Based on data provided by the Office of the Secretary of Defense, FY2006-FY2009 allocations provided October 13, 2009.
 In one case, as noted, the figure is the amount notified to Congress.
-FY2010 figures are congressional notifications provided February 9, 2011.
+FY2010 figures are

-Notes: Totals may not add due to rounding, and in the case of Greater Europe FY2010 funding, due to the early re-notification of parts of Estonia and Georgia funding for Bulgaria.
+Notes: Totals may not add due to rounding

+In the case of Greater Europe FY2010 funding, do not add due to the early re-notification of parts of Estonia and Georgia funding for Bulgaria.
 Because all other FY2010 numbers represent congressional notifications rather than allocations, the Estonia and Georgia numbers were kept as notifications for consistency.